How to talk with your child about social and emotional issues

 When kids have trouble with social and emotional skills, it may be uncomfortable to talk about the challenges they face.
 But it’s important to talk openly and show them there’s nothing to be embarrassed about.

-Talking about struggles with emotions and social skills shows that how your child feels matters to you.
-And it helps kids put into perspective that they may struggle with certain things, but not with everything.
+Talking about struggles with emotions and social skills shows that you care how your child feels.
+And it helps kids notice that they may struggle with certain things, but not with everything.

 Find out what you can say, and when to say it.